microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 ### Hardware Setup
  Follow the below steps for Hardware setup:
-1. To powerup the PIC18F47Q10 device using external power supply, the VOFF pin on the curiosity nano board should be connected to the ground.
+1. To power-up the PIC18F47Q10 device using external power supply, the VOFF pin on the Curiosity Nano Board should be connected to the ground.
 Connect the VOFF pin to GND pin using a jumper cable.
-Refer below figures.
+Refer to the below figures.
-2. Connect external power supply to VTG pin of the curiosity nano board to power up the PIC18F47Q10 device using an external power supply.
-Make sure external supply voltage is 3.3V.
-Refer below figures.
+2. Connect external power supply to VTG pin of the Curiosity Nano Board to power-up the PIC18F47Q10 device using an external power supply.
+Make sure the external supply voltage is 3.3V.
+Refer to the below figures.
-3. Setup the hardware, as shown in Figure 10.
+3. Set up the hardware, as shown in Figure 10.

 ![VTG_and_VOFF_pins](images/VTG_and_VOFF_pins.png)